realmorg/realm/apps/web/src/pages/docs/learn/flow.md

   </div>
 </realm-demo>

-We will learn more about <anchor-link href="/docs/learn/state-mutation">state mutation</anchor-link>, in the last learning section.
-It will provide you with further insights and knowledge on how to manipulate states effectively within your Custom Element.
+We will learn more about <anchor-link href="/docs/learn/state-mutation">state mutation</anchor-link> in the last learning section.
+It will provide you with further insights and knowledge on how to manipulate states effectively within your custom element.

 Understanding state mutation is essential for building dynamic interactivity.
 It involves updating or modifying the state values of your custom elements, enabling you to reflect changes in the user interface based on different cases.

-## Congrats!
+## Congratulations!

 Tada 🎉, congrats!
-You have acquired the fundamental knowledge of creating custom element and understanding how the reactivity works.
+You have acquired the fundamental knowledge of creating custom elements and understanding how reactivity works.

-Because we already fulfilled our promises, let's learn more about something else in the next tutorial, let's learn about <anchor-link href="/docs/learn/global-states">global states</anchor-link>.
+Because we have already fulfilled our promises, let's learn more about something else in the next tutorial: <anchor-link href="/docs/learn/global-states">global states</anchor-link>.